piko-framework/piko/README.md

 # Piko

-Piko is a Web micro Framework inspired by Yii2 Framework to build MVC application.
+Piko is a Web micro Framework inspired by Yii2 Framework to build MVC applications.
+It requires no dependencies and should be sufficient for simple projects.

+The framework approach is modular : each request is dispatched to internal route which corresponds to a module, a controller and a controller action.

+Each component of the framework is an event manager.
+It's possible to inject custom code when events are triggered.

+The view rendering is done in two stages : one for the global layout and one for the controller action rendering.

+Also, the framework offers simple ways to manipulate databases and to manage users.

 ## Installation via composer